 Getting more out of milk

 One simple solution to helping cheese producers lower the carbon intensity of their cheese can be found in the core ingredient used to convert fluid milk into hard or soft cheeses, the so-called cheese coagulants.
-With the development of its second-generation coagulant CHY-MAX® M, Chr.
+With the coagulant CHY-MAX® series, Chr.
 Hansen is enabling dairy companies worldwide to get more cheese out of each kilogram of milk: